fabiomarcellusdev/Prompture/templates/docs/START-HERE.md

 ```
 You're assisting with my project.
 Here's the project context:

-[Paste contents of ai-docs/context/active-context.md]
+[Paste contents of ai-docs/context/active-task-context.md]

 Development Rules:
-[Choose ONE of the following to paste:
 - ai-docs/technical/CLEAN-AI-CODE.md for detailed development rules
-- ai-docs/technical/ai-code.summary.md for concise coding guidelines]

 Please:
 1. Review the context and current task
 2. Follow the selected development rules
-3. Track token usage and notify me when close to the limit specified in active-context.md
+3. Track token usage and notify me when close to the limit specified in active-task-context.md
 4. Ask for clarification if anything is unclear
 ```

 ## 3. 🔄 During Development

 - Use `prompture context --task "Your current task"` to update context
-- Reference `AI-PROMPTS.md` for specific prompt templates
+- Reference `ai-prompts.md` for specific prompt templates
 - Use `ai-docs/technical/ai-code.summary.md` to summarize code changes

 ## 4. 📝 Ending Your Session